joeytcheng/joeytcheng.github.io/_pages/contact.md

       <p class="contact-description contact-description-spaced">
         Prospective applicants are encouraged to contact me in late summer or early September, before applying, to briefly introduce themselves and discuss their research interests and potential fit with the lab.
+See the
-See the FAQ section below for more on graduate applications.
+        <a href="#faq">FAQ section below</a> for more on graduate applications.
       </p>

       <div class="graduate-links">